 Search Share Mobile Menu Toggle Mobile Menu Toggle

-In 2015, the world’s governments defined both a new global agenda for development through the Sustainable Development Goals (SDGs), and a framework for financing this agenda through the Third International Conference on Financing for Development (FfD3).
-Taking place amidst rising global inequality, declining economic growth rates, and public-private partnerships that accelerated the scramble for resources, assets, and markets, the two processes privileged global and North-based actors, sidelining the analytical expertise of autonomous, South-based groups.
-Regions Refocus engaged in both the SDG and FfD3 processes to advance regionally situated experiences and feminist analysis.
+In 2015, the world’s governments defined a new global agenda for development: the Sustainable Development Goals (SDGs).
+Taking place amidst rising global inequality, declining economic growth rates, and public-private partnerships that accelerated the scramble for resources, assets, and markets, the processes of agreeing on the 17 SDGs privileged global and North-based actors, sidelining the analytical expertise of autonomous, South-based groups.
+Regions Refocus engaged in the SDG processes to advance regionally situated experiences and feminist analysis.